sarenameas/aws-iot-device-sdk-embedded-C/tools/release/README.md

-# Release automation for AWS IoT Embedded C SDK
+# Pre-release verification for AWS IoT Embedded C SDK

 ## Prerequisites

 - Linux environment
 - [Git](https://git-scm.com/downloads/)
 - [Python 3](https://www.python.org/downloads/)
+- See [requirements.txt](requirements.txt) for the versions of Python packages needed.

 This script accompanies the CSDK release CM.
 You must use it in conjunction with a Preflight step.